evolvingweb/puppet-apt/README.md

 * `ppas`: Passes a hash to `create\_resource` to make new `apt::ppa` resources.
 * `settings`: Passes a hash to `create\_resource` to make new `apt::setting` resources.
 * `sources`: Passes a hash to `create\_resource` to make new `apt::source` resources.

+####apt::backports

+* `location`: The URL of the apt repository.
+OS-dependent defaults are specifed in `apt::params` for Ubuntu and Debian.
+Required parameter for other OSes.
+* `release`: The distribution of the apt repository.
+Defaults to "${lsbdistcodename}-backports" for Ubuntu and Debian.
+Required parameter for other OSes.
+* `repos`: The component of the apt repository.
+OS-dependent defaults are speicifed in `apt::params` for Ubuntu and Debian.
+Required parameter for other OSes.
+* `key`: The key for the backports repository.
+Can either be a string or a hash.
+See apt::setting for details on passing key as a hash.
+OS-dependent defaults are specified in `apt::params` for Ubuntu and Debian.
+Required parameter for other OSes.
+* `pin`: The pin priority for backports repository.
+Can either be a number, a string, or a hash that will be passed as parameters to `apt::pin`.
+Defaults to `200`.

 ####apt::conf